ivan-tkatchev/tab/docs/README.html.md

 The `&&` and `||` operators are there because otherwise an expression like `a == b & c == d` is parsed as `a == (b & c) == d` and results in a syntax error.

 The "pipe operator" `..` is syntactic sugar meant to make composing code blocks easier.
-(See the section below about 'magic variables'.)
+(See the section below about [magic variables](#magic-variables).)
 The following two snippets are equivalent:

     :::tab